 Conditions of a prospectus liability claim

-Firstly, a prospectus liability claim based on Article 69(1) FinSA requires that the prospectus, key information document, or similar communication includes information that is inaccurate, misleading or in violation of statutory requirements.
+First, a prospectus liability claim based on Article 69(1) FinSA requires that the prospectus, key information document or similar communication includes information that is inaccurate, misleading or in violation of statutory requirements.
 Information is:

 - inaccurate if it is not in accordance with the facts from an objective point of view;

 - misleading if it omits or suppresses material circumstances, so that the statements made appear in a different light; and